93jy/quartz/content/notes/Climate change, sustainability.md

 - [Carbon pricing](notes/Carbon%20pricing.md)
 - Who foots the bill: wealthy or developing nations?
 	- how do wealthy nations subsidise the poor ones
-- [C_Tipping point](notes/C_Tipping%20point.md): the change can come all at once, we don't know if we have reached that point yet
+- [Tipping point](notes/C_Tipping%20point.md): the change can come all at once, we don't know if we have reached that point yet
 - Delay in results
 	- releasing carbon into the atmosphere - effects would only be seen in the future
 - Irreversibility of changes